shriy9190/consent-gaurd-ai/README.md

 | Bhavika Bhati | Frontend — Browser Extension & UI |
 | Shreya Singh | Integration, Testing & Demo |

----s
-# ConsentGuard AI 🛡️

-A Chrome extension that analyzes privacy policies in real-time and gives you a risk score before you click "Accept".

 ---